-Fun and Serious Facts about Uganda – Things to know before you go and visit
+Fun & Serious Facts about Uganda – Get to Know before you Go!

 The Fun and Fun Facts about Uganda – Things You Did Not Know about Uganda

-Here are the Fun and Serious Facts about Uganda – The Pearl of Africa
+Fun and Serious Facts about Uganda – the Pearl of Africas

 The Serious Facts About Uganda